 N.C.
 State University at the N.C.
 Research Campus

 N.C.
-State at the N.C.
-Research Campus in Kannapolis is comprised of the Plants for Human Health Institute (PHHI), an integrated research team that works to identify and enhance the health benefits of fruits and vegetables, and the N.C.
-Cooperative Extension outreach of PHHI, which builds partnerships and resources to help North Carolina agriculture be more profitable.
+State University’s Plants for Human Health Institute (PHHI), located at the N.C.
+Research Campus in Kannapolis, is comprised of an integrated research team that works to identify and enhance the health benefits of fruits and vegetables as well as the N.C.
+Cooperative Extension component of PHHI, which builds partnerships and resources to help North Carolina agriculture be more profitable.

 Dr. Jeremy Pattison is a strawberry breeder and researcher with N.C.
 State’s Plants for Human Health Institute at the N.C.
 Research Campus in Kannapolis.
 Pattison is working to identify and encourage particular characteristics in the strawberry to produce a strawberry plant uniquely suited to the North Carolina climate.
 North Carolina became only the third state to dedicate the resources to a full-time strawberry breeder when N.C.
 State hired Pattison in 2008.
 (Faculty Bio)